vrushalird/Blue-Prism-v7.4-Keyboard-Shortcuts/README.md

 # Blue Prism v7.4 Keyboard Shortcuts

 If you're working in Blue Prism v7.4, knowing these shortcut keys can significantly improve your development and debugging speed.
-Though the list of shortcut keys shared here is applicable for Blue Prism v7.4, it is common for most of the other Blue Prism versions as well.
+Though the list of shortcut keys shared here is applicable for Blue Prism v7.4, most of it is common for other Blue Prism versions as well.

 ## Debugging Shortcuts
 Below are some of the shortcut keys I found to be very helpful while debugging the bot: